GavinHuttley/tib/_sources/python/files.rst

    pair: open(); files
    pair: open mode; files

 The location of a file (its file path) is specified as a string (see the screencast on Unix Paths).
 We use the ``open()`` function to open files.
 Whether a file is opened for reading or writing is defined by the *mode* argument.
 For example ``mode="w"`` means write.
 Any pre-existing contents in the file would be lost.

-Opening a file to read does not return the files contents.
+As shown in the code blocks below and the next section, the `open()` statement returns a ``TextIOWrapper`` object that you can use to access the file contents.
+It **does not** return the files contents.

 .. margin:: File properties